DavidsonAudioMulti/helm/EWI MOD Mac & PC/README.md

 ## EWI MOD
  This is EWI MOD is useful for wind controller players.
-Compile with instructions below.

-## Helm
-Helm is a free, cross-platform, polyphonic synthesizer that runs on GNU/Linux, Mac, and Windows as a standalone program and as a LV2/VST/AU/AAX plugin.
-Release is in beta so there are outstanding bugs.
-Please send any bugs found to matthewtytel@gmail.com
+Install Helm from the Helm Website.

-### Installing:
+## Installing:
 Go to [tytel.org/helm](http://tytel.org/helm) for builds.

+## Replace VST3i:
+Locate your VST3 common folder find Helm.vst3 and replace the file with the ones in PC or MAC folder.
+ TO SUPPORT MAC OS MOJAVE or above YOU MUST COMPILE your OWN VST3i from the source files.